Do I need an appointment?

 Can I get medicines for colds?

 We don’t process excuses for class.
 Each course has its own policy for missing classes.
 We do see ill and injured students.
-If you are seen at the Health Service, you will receive documentation that shows you were here.
-If you were not seen at the Health Service when you were ill, we would not be able to provide you with any written documentation about your illness.
+If you are seen at Health Service, you will receive documentation that shows you were here.
+If you were not seen at Health Service when you were ill, we would not be able to provide you with any written documentation about your illness.

 What do I do if I am sick and need to see a doctor?